ShubhamJagtap2000/ShubhamJagtap2000/README.md

 ## Skills

-#### These are some of the major technologies that I use or have worked on in the past:
+#### These are some of the major technologies that I use or I have worked on in the past:

 **1. Programming Languages**